Inflect logo

 Natural Disaster Risk

-Shenyang has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10 as of September 2025.
-Site selection should still account for specific local hazards.
+Shenyang has a very low risk profile for natural disasters, with an overall INFORM Risk score of 3 out of 10, as of September 2025.
+This stability is a key advantage for ensuring operational continuity.

-The most significant environmental risks for infrastructure in the region are:
+The most significant environmental risks for this region are:

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business